paulhorner79/pager-tom/readme.md

 ## Prerequisites

 JQuery is used to handle the DOM manipulation.
-Basically because it supports most browsers.
+Basically because we all know, it brings cross-browser compatibility, and because I'm lazy and it's less typing to write `$('#id')` than `document.getElementById('id')`.

+You can load any of the prerequisites by installing the npm packages.

 ## LESS/CSS